qsd-finance/docs/pages/index.en.md

 ## What is Quantum Set Dollar?

-Quantum Set Dollar (QSD) is a decentralized algorithmic stablecoin, designed to self-stabilize to the value of 1 DAI.
-The stabilization effect is achieved through phases of supply expansion when QSD is valued above 1 DAI and incentives to increase price when QSD is valued below 1 DAI.
+Quantum Set Dollar (QSD) is a decentralised, experimental stablecoin, using previous stablecoin designs as its foundation.
+Updated mechanics ensure improved peg stability and the ability to easily iterate provides an experimental edge for innovation limited only by imagination.

+QSD is designed to be pegged to the value of 1 DAI.
+This is achieved through phases of supply expansion when QSD is valued above 1 DAI and incentives to increase price when QSD is valued below 1 DAI.
 The protocol is centred around 2 ERC-20 tokens:

-- QSD - The Self-Stabilizing Dollar Token
+QSD - Quantum Set Dollar
-- QSG - The Governance Token
+QSG - Quantum Set Governance

 ## Features